2022–23 Biathlon IBU Cup

 The 2022–23 Biathlon IBU Cup was a multi-race tournament over a season of biathlon, organised by the IBU.
 It is the second-rank competition in biathlon after the Biathlon World Cup.
 The season started on 29 November 2022 in Idre Fjäll, Sweden and ended on 4 March 2023 in Canmore, Canada.

 Erlend Bjøntegaard from Norway and Lou Jeanmonnot from France were the defending overall champions from the 2021–22 season.

 Map of world cup hosts

-All 9 locations hosting world cup events in this season (including Lenzerheide – venue of the European Championships).
+All 9 locations hosting IBU Cup events in this season (including Lenzerheide – venue of the European Championships).